 Stock dilution or equity dilution is when a company issues more shares, essentially diluting the ownership of current shareholders.
 There are several reasons that could prompt a company to issue more shares, but broadly speaking it is usually detrimental for shareholders.

 When you buy a share in a company, you own a piece of that business.
 Companies will often have a number of shares outstanding that changes from time to time.
-The number of shares you own represent your ownership in the company.
+The number of shares you own represents your ownership of the company.
 If the company issues more shares you essentially own a lower percentage of the overall business.
-As an investor you have a stake in the company’s equity.
-Although the equity value might remain the same, the increased number of shares means that the equity value of your investment is now lower.
-This is one of the reasons investors are often weary of share dilution.

 Why does stock dilution happen?

 Depending on the company, there are several reasons that could justify issuing more shares.
 Companies that want to raise capital, can often choose to issue shares.
-This can be done through offering shares outright, or issuing convertible bonds.
+This can be done by offering shares outright or issuing convertible bonds.

 It may also issue bonds that are convertible.
 Bonds are essentially debt that the company is able to issue.
 Sometimes companies will offer convertible bonds.
 These bonds allow the holder the ability to convert them into shares.
 If the bonds are converted into shares, the existing shareholders will be diluted.